norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 sudo make install
 ```

-### Working Versions
-Here are the tested versions for this tutorial.
-If you have any problems, please report any deviations from those.
+# Having problems?

+Some dependencies changed and we don't keep track of all combinations possible.
+Before reporting a problem, make sure to include the versions you are using.

-Useful commands for the different version:
+Here are useful commands for the different version:

+MacOS version:

 	sw_vers -productVersion

+Compiler version:

 	gcc --version

+Homebrew:

 	brew --version

+Boost:

 	brew info boost

+Git:

 	git --version

+CMake:

 	cmake --version

+Eigen:

 	brew info eigen

+Doxygen:
 	brew info doxygen